-(ii) Second, with the possible exception of expressives, pro-speech gestures make it possible to create 'on the fly' new 'words' that have a clear meaning, thanks to their iconic semantics.
+- (ii) Second, with the possible exception of expressives, pro-speech gestures make it possible to create 'on the fly' new 'words' that have a clear meaning, thanks to their iconic semantics.
 This could be a powerful tool to determine how new meanings interact with the rest of the linguistic system.
-Creating new spoken words would be much more arduous because one would have to find ways to teach subjects their intended semantics; iconicity obviates this difficulty.

-(iii) Third, this method suggests that there are productive principles at work in nearly all domains we surveyed: pro-speech gestures seem to immediately find their place in a rich inferential typology.
+Creating new spoken words would be much more arduous because one would have to find ways to teach subjects their intended semantics; iconicity obviates this difficulty. - (iii) Third, this method suggests that there are productive principles at work in nearly all domains we surveyed: pro-speech gestures seem to immediately find their appropriate place in a rich inferential typology.
 In some cases, such as presuppositions, researchers have been tempted to encode much of the behavior of expressions in their lexical entries.
 Our findings suggest that there are broader principles that makes it possible to deduce what these properties are, at least in some cases.
 While this does not rule out the existence of rich lexical entries, this might make them unnecessary, as one might make do with far simpler meanings that encode bivalent (classical, unidimensional) truth conditions: the broader principle might then be left to deduce the more fine-grained properties, just as it seems to do in the gestural case.

-(iv) Fourth, this conclusion might suggest a question for the acquisition of semantics: could the development of the rich inferential typology surveyed above be almost entirely non-lexical?
+(Of course arguing for the existence of these broader principles is very different from specifying their specific form an arduous task.) - (iv) Fourth, this conclusion might suggest a question for the acquisition of semantics: could the development of the rich inferential typology surveyed above be almost entirely non-lexical?
 In our discussion, the key ingredients were the informational content of a gesture, sometimes its timing (to distinguish pro- from post-speech gestures), and the expressions it competed with (to derive scalar implicatures and anti-presuppositions).
 Since most gestures were categorized on the basis of 'zero-shot learning', rich lexical meanings were unlikely to play a role.
 Does this reflect the way semantic acquisition works outside of gesture semantics?